Annual Events & Festivals

 August

-For ten days at the beginning of August, Lake County Fair in Crown Point hosts exciting grandstand events, horse shows, farm animals and thousands of exhibits, along with rides, games and always popular fair food.
+For ten days at the beginning of August, Lake County Fair in Crown Point hosts exciting grandstand events, horse shows, farm animals and thousands of exhibits, along with rides, games and the always popular fair food.

 At the Gary Air Show, you can see some amazing aerial acts perform at the beautiful Marquette Park on Lake Michigan!
-The park is located just outside of the Indiana Dunes National Park.
+The park is just outside Indiana Dunes National Park.
+Another event on Lake Michigan's shore is East Chicago's FUSIC Fest.
+The three-day fest is a fusion of food, music and fun at Jeorse Park Beach.

 September